-The William E. Doar, Jr. Public Charter School for the Performing Arts, Inc., a nonprofit organization incorporated in the District of Columbia in 2004, has been granted 501(c)(3) status by the Internal Revenue Service, and has been granted a charter as a DC public charter school by the District of Columbia Public Charter School Board, as authorized by the DC School Reform Act.
+City Arts and Prep Public Charter School, formerly known as "The William E. Doar, Jr. Public Charter School for the Performing Arts, Inc.," a nonprofit organization incorporated in the District of Columbia in 2004, has been granted 501(c)(3) status by the Internal Revenue Service, and has been granted a charter as a DC public charter school by the District of Columbia Public Charter School Board, as authorized by the DC School Reform Act.

-As a DC public charter school, William E. Doar, Jr. Public Charter School for the Performing Arts has a guaranteed funding stream from the District of Columbia (uniform per student funding) and the U.S. federal government (federal grants for education and other programs) provided it meets certain compliance requirements.
+As a DC public charter school, City Arts and Prep Public Charter School has a guaranteed funding stream from the District of Columbia (uniform per student funding) and the U.S. federal government (federal grants for education and other programs) provided it meets certain compliance requirements.
 A DC public charter school is considered a Local Educational Agency (LEA) under federal education guidelines.
-As a DC public charter school, the William E. Doar, Jr. Public Charter School for the Performing Arts enjoys significant freedom from the budget and operational restrictions placed on traditional public schools, allowing it to create a unique educational mission and approach.
+As a DC public charter school, the City Arts and Prep Public Charter School enjoys significant freedom from the budget and operational restrictions placed on traditional public schools, allowing it to create a unique educational mission and approach.

-The School is currently in the process of the Middle States Association of Colleges and Schools (MSA) accreditation and has been granted candidacy status.
+The Charter School is currently in the process of the Middle States Association of Colleges and Schools (MSA) accreditation and has been granted candidacy status.
 MSA is among the premier accrediting associations in the world and pioneered the accreditation of colleges and schools in the United States more than a century ago.
 Middle States accreditation remains a prestigious validation of educational excellence and dynamic school improvement in traditional and nontraditional schools worldwide.
 The accreditation is in the final stage of completion.
 The accreditation will be issued during the fiscal year ended June 30, 2018.

-The School's primary sources of support are local appropriations for Charter Schools from the District of Columbia Government.
+The Charter School's primary sources of support are local appropriations for Charter Schools from the District of Columbia.

-Basic Programs:
+Basic Programs

-The William E. Doar, Jr. Public Charter School for the Performing Arts is the District's only collegepreparatory public charter that integrates rigorous academic instruction with world-class performing arts programs to propel young people towards success in school and in life.
+City Arts and Prep Public Charter School is the District's only college-preparatory public charter that integrates rigorous academic instruction with world-class performing arts programs to propel young people towards success in school and in life.